wygulmage/after-sundown/character_options_and_motivations/character_advancement.md

 * A Master Passion appropriate to the character's transformation story.
 * The 6 Basic and 2 Advanced Powers common to their supernatural type.
 * 1 additional Basic Power.
-* 1 additional Advanced PowerWhether these new aspects of the character are discovered gradually over several chapters or gained all at once in a flash of insight and despair, these changes are automatic and have no impact on any other sources of advancement the character may have coming.
+* 1 additional Advanced Power

+Whether these new aspects of the character are discovered gradually over several chapters or gained all at once in a flash of insight and despair, these changes are automatic and have no impact on any other sources of advancement the character may have coming.

 Creatures in After Sundown normally gain Potency and learn Elder Powers only very slowly.
 Many Elders only have a single Elder Ability for each century or three of their persistence - or even less.
 The King with Three Shadows has a Potency of 10, indicating that his Potency gain per century averages out to like ¼ or so.
 In the default After Sundown chronicle we can expect the number of centuries to pass to be some number very close to zero.
 Getting Elder Powrs and increasing Potency the "honest" way is simply not going to happen.
 Characters in After Sundown _can_ gain these powers over the course of a story, but only by grabbing a hold of asymmetric power of some sort.